prvnpandey/EvTransitMatsim/README.md

 ##Impact of electric buses on transit operations and energy grids.

-This module is particularly useful for researchers, urban planners, and policymakers interested in evaluating the feasibility and impact of transitioning to electric public transit systems.
+This module is handy for researchers, urban planners, and policymakers interested in evaluating the feasibility and impact of transitioning to electric public transit systems.

 #Features
 Electric Bus Energy Consumption Model: Simulates the energy consumption of electric buses based on route characteristics, traffic conditions, and vehicle specifications.